Kamillon125/bonk/index.md

 [^3]: Pressing two keys in a row with the same finger

-[^4]: To distinguish between the beta versions i kept adding one more g to every version of greg
+[^4]:To distinguish between the beta versions i kept adding one more g to every version of greg